AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 You can see how this might become problematic if the traversal logic was more involved than just recursively looping through the children.

-Now, one of the ways to solve this would be to use the strategy pattern / the visitor pattern, aka passing in a function to be executed when visiting a node.
+Now, one of the ways to solve this would be to use the strategy pattern, aka passing in a function to be executed when visiting a node.
 How you do that will be described later.